samjulien/blog/_posts/2018-08-08-continuous-deployment-pipelines-and-open-source-node-js-web-apps.markdown

 - 2018-06-13-vue-js-and-lambda-developing-production-ready-apps-part-1
 ---

 **TL;DR:** In this article, you will learn how to configure a Continuous Deployment pipeline for your open-source Node.js web apps.
-For demonstration purposes, you will use Now.sh, GitHub, and TravisCI to automate the pipeline.
+For demonstration purposes, you will use Now.sh, GitHub, and Travis CI to automate the pipeline.
 However, the strategy can actually be used with other programming languages (e.g. Python, Java, and .NET Core) and tools (like BitBucket, AWS, and CircleCI).

 ## Continuous Deployment Overview